 A dedicated digital audio recorder is very useful for music practice.
 Using a practice recorder enables you to hear mistakes which may go unnoticed while playing.
-For more information on how to use audio (and video) to enhance your practice read Practice Makes Perfect.

 While it is possible to record your practice on a laptop, iPod with attached mic, or even your mobile phone, a digital recorder gives a much higher quality recording enabling you to hear your performance more clearly and identify sections of the music that need extra practice.
 It can also then be used for making CD quality recordings of concerts and gigs without having to take your laptop with you.